THARUNJP/RFPManagementSystem/README.md

 # Start the production server
 npm start

+# Seed the database with default data
+npm run seed

 # Decision: Background Processing vs Job Queue

 We used simple in-process background processing here for quick, non-blocking email sending; a job queue can be added later for better scalability.